Computer Basics: What Is Windows, and Why Are You Using It?

 10. What makes Windows 11 different?

-Windows 11 has a new centered Start menu, rounded corners, touch support, and better performance.
+Windows 11 features a centered Start menu, rounded window corners, improved multitasking with "Snap Layouts," and better security.

 Conclusion

-Windows is the heart of your computer — managing files, running apps, and connecting you to the digital world.
+Windows is the heart of your computer—managing files, running apps, and connecting you to the digital world.
 Whether you realize it or not, you use Windows daily for work, entertainment, and learning.
-It’s powerful, familiar, and still evolving with every update from Microsoft.
-So, the next time you start your PC, remember that Windows is quietly doing all the hard work for you!
+It’s powerful, familiar, and still evolving.
+Next time you start your PC, remember that Windows is quietly doing all the hard work behind the scenes!

 You May Also Like